 What to expect in the Federal Courts

-To ensure you know what to expect in the Federal Courts, you should get to know the court system before attending your matter.
-This is because the court system can be confusing for first-timers.
+To ensure you know what to expect in the Federal Courts, you should get to know the court system before attending court for your legal matter as the system can be confusing for first-timers.
 You can familiarise yourself with the courts by reading information about the Federal Courts.

 You can also attend and observe a court hearing before your own matter to understand the general process of a court hearing.
 When observing a hearing, sit quietly in the public gallery at the back.
 To check the date, time and location of a court proceeding, you can search the online daily lists.
 Do note that some court matters will not be open to the public to observe.